Prisco's 2026 NFL mock draft 1.0: Four of top five picks on defensive side, Browns select QB

 Clemson • Jr • 6'4" / 263 lbs

-Edge help is needed and Parker has some juice off the edge.
+Edge help is needed, and Parker has some juice.
 Parker didn't play as well last year as he did in 2024, but the talent is there.

 Round 1 - Pick 32